 9) Be Careful Of The No-shoe Zones

 Iranian people are very neat.
-Part of it is because of the Islamic religion.
+Part of it is because of the religion in Iran.
 But it’s mostly about the customs and traditions.
 Every house you want to enter Iran, you have to take your shoes off.